 I designed this course based on my experiences writing and publishing five novels,as well as teaching for many years in Masters of Fine Arts programs in Creative Writing.
 I've written a novel that quietly fizzled, selling fewer than 10,000 copies, and I've written a novel that sold more than half a million copies.
 The ups and downs of my publishing career, combined with my years of teaching, have allowed me to see writing from many angles, and have given me the opportunity to think about what makes for a successful novel--both critically and in terms of readership.
 Over the years, through thousands of hours of trial and error, I have learned how to craft a plot that attracts publishers and engages readers.
 In this course, I share those techniques with you.

-Michelle Richmond is the author of five novels, including the New York Times bestseller The Year of Fog, and two award-winning story collections.
-Her books have been sold in 28 languages.
-She has taught in the MFA programs in creative writing at the University of San Francisco, California College of the Arts, St. Mary's College of Moraga, Bowling Green State University, and Notre Dame de Namur University, where she held the Catherine Julie Cunningham Chair.
-She has also taught novel writing online for Stanford Continuing Studies.
-She earned an MFA in Creative Writing from the University of Miami, where she was a James Michener Fellow.
+Michelle Richmond is the New York Times bestselling author of five novels and two award-winning story collections.
+Her books have been published in 30 languages.
+She has taught in the Masters of Fine Arts programs in creative writing at the University of San Francisco and California College of the Arts and has served as Distinguished Visiting Writer at St. Mary's College of Moraga, Bowling Green State University, and Notre Dame de Namur University.
+She has also designed and taught novel writing courses online for Stanford Continuing Studies.
 She is the founder and publisher of Fiction Attic Press.